Have questions? Leave your message here or Schedule a quick call with our manager now

 Advocates of specific a technology platform are known to rather vigorously proselytize and defend their technology platform of choice, and they are also known to call out “blasphemy” (as they see it) against their technology platform.
 I guess it’s just human nature to gravitate to concepts and communities and to then defend them from perceived outside attackers.
 I myself have at times been among the technology platform devout over the years though I do try my best to keep it in check.

 But I’ve noticed that the concept of RESTfulness in Web APIs has a religious tenor that is beyond what I’ve observed elsewhere.
 This post’s goal is to explain what I’ve perceived.
-As you read, note that I make several points along that way that seem to unrelated, but I bring them together at the end.
+As you read, note that I make several points along the way that seem unrelated, but I bring them together at the end.

 Well-Known Founders